BASED-EDGE/cross-region-latency/README.md

 terraform (for something to learn) + running Artillery load test against lambda url endpoint (or cloudfront)

 # result
+Invoking the lambda closer to the ddb directly is the most performant (given the above testing conditions)

 <todo: blog link>